Safeguarding and Child Protection Policy

 All staff will:

-- Behaviour Policy;
+- Reading the Behaviour Policy;

-- Staff Behaviour Policy (code of conduct);
+- The Staff Behaviour Policy (code of conduct);

 - The role of the Designated Safeguarding Lead (DSL).